redifo/ege-restaurant/README.md

 I have been mindful during coding to ensure that the website is as accessible friendly as possible.
 This has been have achieved by:

 * Giving all buttons a hover state to enhance the user experience by making the navigation elements responsive, ensuring that users are aware of clickable elements and encouraging engagement with the website's content.
-* Choosing a sans serif font for the website - sans serif fonts are known by their easy readibility.
+* Choosing a sans serif font for the website - sans serif fonts are known by their easy readability.
 * Making sure that there is sufficient colour contrast.

 ## Technologies Frameworks, Libraries & Programs Used